No matter what writing skills you have right now… And even if you’ve never written a word of fiction in your life…

 - It’s free as in “free beer.”
 Or “free cookies,” which I personally prefer.

-- You click the sign-up button below.
+- You click the sign-up button below, or if you’re already a member, you just log in).

 - You create your username and your password, and give your valid email address.